renjh2011/brave/instrumentation/rpc/README.md

 ## Rpc Server

-The first step in developing rpc server instrumentation is implementing `brave.RpcServerRequest` and `brave.RpcServerResponse` for your native library.
+The first step in developing RPC server instrumentation is implementing `brave.RpcServerRequest` and `brave.RpcServerResponse` for your native library.
 This ensures your instrumentation can extract headers, sample and control tags.